elelpublic/template_Ant_Ivy_Antlr4/README.md

 # templateAntIvy_Antlr4

-Template for an ANTLR4 project using ant an ivy.
+Template for an ANTLR4 project using ant and ivy.